sangeethasn/Blogger_App_Django/README.md

     Make sure you have python 3 and not 2!!

-    Make sure you activate the virtual environment provided here(iso_venv) or install the following versions in your virtual                                        environment
+    Make sure you  install the following versions in your virtual environment

     pip install django==2.0.6